Part of the Brain Injury Team

-Kate is a solicitor specialising in medical negligence.
-She joined Bolt Burdon Kemp as a newly qualified solicitor in November 2016.
+She completed her training at a personal injury firm in London and joined Bolt Burdon Kemp as a newly-qualified solicitor in November 2016.

-As part of her training, Kate also gained experience with medical product liability claims, specifically those involving defective hip and knee prostheses.
-She also advised clients on issues involving wills and probate, and has drawn on her knowledge in this area when acting on behalf of families who have sadly lost a loved one.
+She also continues to assist clients who have suffered injuries from negligence involving cancer and surgical errors.
+During her legal training, she gained experience on issues involving wills and probate and has drawn on her knowledge in this area when acting on behalf of families who have sadly lost a loved one.